ravennsd/DonationDapp/README.md

 1. Sign Up
 2. SIgn In
 3. Add New Patient
-4. Verify Patient with UID
+4. Verify Patient with the UID
 5. Add New Donation
-6. verify Donation
+6. Verify Donation
 7. Access Previous Donation Records
+8. Sign Out